Review what’s required to be considered for admission to one of our undergraduate programs as an international student.

 New York, NY 10006

-Personal Statement/Essay of 350 to 500 words describing your interest in pursuing undergraduate level of study at MCNY.
+Personal Statement/Essay of 350 to 500 words describing your interest in pursuing undergraduate study at MCNY.

 One letter of reference from your school guidance counselor or headmaster, your English teacher or a community member from a club or service organization you are involved in.
 These are included in the MCNY International Student Application.
 Letters submitted on official school letterhead may be substituted in lieu of the official MCNY form.

-Academic transcripts with GPA of 2.5 or higher are recommended for undergraduate admission.
+Academic transcripts with GPA of 2.5 or higher for undergraduate admission consideration.
 Original or certified copies of transcripts translated into English and listing individual courses including types, number, and grades received are required.
 High school diplomas will not be accepted without an accompanying high school transcript.